19 Japanese Flashcard Websites, Apps and Physical Cards for Flippin’ to Fluency

-Each flashcard in this set features guides on how to pronounce some common Japanese phrases that are suited for beginners and travelers.
-Hiragana, katakana and kanji are shown in each sentence, with the pronunciation broken down into individual syllables.
+Each flashcard in this set shows the hiragana, katakana and kanji, with the pronunciation broken down into individual syllables.

 Portable and durable, these cards make a great supplement for an introductory Japanese course.
 If you’re the type to want to spring into the conversation right away, the starter phrases in this set are perfect for you.
-As an added bonus, the flashcards are extremely stylish!
+As a bonus, the flashcards are extremely stylish!